SEC, FINRA to review Facebook issues, Nasdaq sued

 As bad as the declines have been, though, a view persists that the stock remains overvalued.

+Monday's closing price of $34.03 implied a 24 percent annual growth rate for Facebook earnings over the next 10 years -– a rate that would rank above 90 percent of the companies in that industry.

-Thomson Reuters Starmine conservatively estimates a 10.8 percent annual growth rate -- almost exactly the mean for the technology sector -- which would value the stock at $9.59 a share, a 72 percent discount to its IPO price.
+Thomson Reuters Starmine, meanwhile, more conservatively estimates a 10.8 percent annual growth rate -- almost exactly the mean for the technology sector -- which would value the stock at $9.59 a share, a 72 percent discount to its IPO price.

 WEIGHING ON NASDAQ